drb rss about

 Bears just wanna have... milk

-Polar bears lead pretty eventful life: from their "romantic" courtship to the intense family quarrels:
+Polar bears lead pretty eventful life: from "romantic" courtships to intense family squabbles:

 However, if they spot a passing ship, they will drop everything and try to get closer, knowing exactly what they want.